 Key actions: Releases exterior cold.
 Treats wheezing.

-Ma Huang Tang is a 4-ingredient Chinese Medicine formula with Ephedra (Ma Huang) as a principal ingredient.
+Ma Huang Tang is a 4-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that clear Wind-Cold.